 T32 awards pay stipends, trainee travel, research training expenses (i.e., health insurance, staff salaries, consultant costs, equipment, research supplies), and contribute to tuition and fees.

 The individual success rates for T32 applications vary by funding institute.
-Visit NIH RePORT to familiarize yourself with the success rate of T32 applications at your NIH Institute of interest.
+Visit the NIH RePORT website to find the success rate of T32 applications at your NIH Institute of interest.

-The FOA does not allow appointed trainees to lead a clinical trial but does allow them to obtain research experience in a clinical trial led by a mentor or co-mentor.
+T32 Programs do not allow appointed trainees to lead a clinical trial, but trainees can obtain research experience in clinical trials led by mentors or co-mentors.

-Data tables are a critical component of T32 applications.
-Applicants need to familiarize themselves with the data tables and understand the instructions of each table and what is required.
+Data Tables are a critical component of T32 applications.
+Applicants need to familiarize themselves with the Data Tables and understand the instructions for each table and what is required.
 Refer to the T32 Data Tables Document for further information.
-Please be mindful that you will have to collect data from all participating departments.
-The ORD will assist the applicant in compiling the needed information.
+Please be mindful that data must be collected from all participating departments.
+With sufficient pre-planning, ORD will assist the applicant in compiling the needed information.

 In the body of the Research Training Plan, applicants should summarize the key data from the tables that highlight the characteristics of the applicant pool, faculty members, the educational career outcomes of participants, and other factors that contribute to the overall environment of the training program.

 Letters of Support that detail institutional commitment to the proposed training plan are required.
 The Office of Research Development can provide guided examples to assist in drafting the appropriate targeted letters.

 The T32 application requirements vary per NIH Institution.
 Therefore, you MUST consult the Table of Institute/Center-Specific Information, Requirements and Staff Contacts to make sure your application follows the guidelines of that Institute.
 When in doubt, consult with NIH Scientific Program Contacts.